avine/formation-angular-base/doc/workbook/public/07_signals.md

 ## Lab 7: Signals

-In this Lab, you'll convert `App` component properties into signals.
+In this Lab, you'll convert the `App` component properties into signals.

 ### `App` component